memgraph/docs/gqlalchemy/reference/transformations/translators/nx_translator.md

 def yield_query_groups(graph: nx.Graph) -> List[Iterator[str]]
 ```

-Generates Cypher queries for creating a graph by query groups.
+Generates Cypher queries that can be used to create a graph by query groups.